Marginalism: Marginal rate of substitution

 When indifference curves (which are essentially graphs of instantaneous rates of substitution) and the convexity of those curves are not taken as given, the "law" of diminishing marginal utility is invoked to explain diminishing marginal rates of substitution – a willingness to accept fewer units of good or service $A$ in substitution for $B$ as one's holdings of $A$ grow relative to those of $B$.
-If an individual has a stock or flow of a good or service whose marginal utility is less than would be that of some other good or service for which he or she could trade, then it is in his or her interest to effect that trade.
+If an individual has a stock or flow of a good or service whose marginal utility is less than would be that of some other good or service for which he or she could trade, then it is in their interest to effect that trade.
 As one thing is traded-away and another is acquired, the respective marginal gains or losses from further trades are now changed.
 On the assumption that the marginal utility of one is diminishing, and the other is not increasing, all else being equal, an individual will demand an increasing ratio of that which is acquired to that which is sacrificed.
 One important way in which all else might not be equal is when the use of the one good or service complements that of the other.
 In such cases, exchange ratios might be constant.
-If any trader can better his or her own marginal position by offering an exchange more favorable to other traders with desired goods or services, then he or she will do so.
+If any trader can better their own marginal position by offering an exchange more favorable to other traders with desired goods or services, then he or she will do so.